Summer 2017 Undergraduate Research Internship

 As an HCI research group, we build interactive systems that are powered by large-scale data from users.
 As a research field, HCI strives to tackle real world problems that users face everyday.
 We pride in building technical solutions that can directly help real world users.
 A typical research process is to observe users, identify their challenges, come up with a novel technical solution, and evaluate the solution with rigorous research methods.
-In particular, we are excited about the following areas:

 What will I be working on?

 You’ll be working on one of the on-going research projects in the lab.
 As an intern, you will closely interact with graduate students working on the project and me throughout the summer.

 Please make sure to read this document for detailed descriptions of the projects, required skills, and expected benefits.
 For a quick summary, we're looking for interns for the following six projects: